likitha-am/sugar_child/README.md

 ##  Project Overview
 Sugar_Child is a machine learning–based diabetes prediction system that determines whether a person is diabetic based on key health parameters such as glucose level, BMI, age, and insulin level.

-The project uses a **Random Forest Classifier** and was developed as part of a **hackathon**, with a focus on achieving high prediction accuracy and deploying a reliable ML model.

----

 ##  Features
 - Predicts diabetic vs non-diabetic status